abrar-0020/coding-copilot-chat/README.md

-# 🤖 CodeStitch – AI Coding Copilot by Abrar Pasha
+# 🤖 Mini Copilot – AI Coding Copilot by Abrar Pasha

-**CodeStitch** is a modern, interactive coding assistant built with **Streamlit** and **Together.ai (Mistral-7B)**.
+**Mini Copilot** is a modern, interactive coding assistant built with **Streamlit** and **Together.ai (Mistral-7B)**.
 Ask coding questions or upload `.py` files to get plain-English explanations, bug fixes, or improvements — all via a sleek chat interface.

 ---